Ossification: Intramembranous ossification

-As osteoblasts continue to secrete osteoid, it surrounds blood vessels, leading to the formation of trabecular (cancellous or spongy) bone.
-These blood vessels will eventually develop into red bone marrow.
-Mesenchymal cells on the bone surface form a membrane known as the periosteum.
-Osteoblasts secrete osteoid in parallel with the existing matrix, creating layers of compact (cortical) bone.
+As osteoblasts continue to secrete osteoid, it surrounds blood vessels and forms trabecular, cancellous, or spongy bone.
+Over time, these blood vessels develop into red bone marrow.
+MSCs on the bone's surface form the periosteum, a membrane covering the outer surface of bones.
+MSCs on the inner surface of the periosteum develop into osteoblasts and secrete osteoid parallel with the existing matrix, which creates layers.
+The result of this is compact or cortical bone.